-Department operational objectives for 2017-19 will continue to be to develop and maintain a fully functional information resources infrastructure and to manage the IT infrastructure through low cost means, while maintaining consistency with the life-cycle and accessmanagement standards of the DAS Enterprise Technology Services (ETS).
+Department operational objectives for 2017-19 will continue to be to develop and maintain a fully functional information resources infrastructure and to manage the IT infrastructure through low cost means, while maintaining consistency with the life-cycle and access-management standards of the DAS Enterprise Technology Services (ETS).
+The department also anticipates investing in transforming its business and accompanying technology through approval of the Improving Data and GIS Resources request found in policy package 103.